dutchgiro/hydra/README.md

 Hydra is multi-cloud application discovery, management and balancing service.
 It attempts to ease the routing and balancing burden from servers and delegate it on the client (browser, mobile app, etc).

-Hydra is composed of 2 server-side applications:
+Hydra is composed of 3 server-side components:
 * <a href="https://github.com/innotech/hydra">Hydra Server (This repository)</a>
+* <a href="https://github.com/innotech/hydra#hydra-worker-round-robin">Hydra Workers</a>
 * <a href="https://github.com/innotech/hydra-basic-probe">Hydra Basic Probe</a>

 Also there is several client-side library: